KHP-Informatics/DNAscan/README.md

 * Sambamba >= 0.6.6
 * Manta 1.2.0 (optional, needed only if interested in structural variants)
 * ExpansionHunter >= 2.0.9 (optional, needed only if interested in known motif expansions)
-* Bcftools >= 1.3 (optional, needed only if interested in performing custome variant filtering)
+* Bcftools >= 1.3 (optional, needed only if interested in performing custome variant filtering and calls report)
 * Annovar "Version >= $Date: 2016-02-01 00:11:18 -0800 (Mon, 1 Feb 2016)" (optional, needed only if interested in performing variant annotation)

 Normal mode pipeline (better performance on indels and SVs):